ampl/amplpy/docs/source/class-structure.rst

 AMPL API library consists of a collection of classes to interact with the underlying AMPL interpreter and to access its inputs and outputs.
 It uses generic collections to represent the various entities which comprise a mathematical model.
 The structure of these entities is explained in this section.
+For a quick introduction to AMPL Entities see `Quick Introduction to AMPL <https://dev.ampl.com/ampl/introduction.html>`_.

 The main class used to interact with AMPL, instantiate and interrogate the models is :class:`amplpy.AMPL`.
 One object of this class represents an execution of an AMPL translator, and is the first class that has to be instantiated when